Skip to main content

 CIP Process

 Formal changes to Canton Network standards and protocols go through the Canton Improvement Proposal (CIP) process.
 CIPs cover technical specifications, governance procedures, and informational guidelines.
 SVs vote on CIP adoption through the same on-chain governance mechanism described above.
 For a full overview of the CIP lifecycle and how to participate, see What Are CIPs?.
-The CIP repository is maintained at github.com/global-synchronizer-foundation/cips.
+The CIP repository is maintained at github.com/canton-foundation/cips.

 • Operates its own SV node and participates in governance votes on behalf of its members